Tax Deduction and Collection Account Number (TAN) Registration

 Yes.
 In such a case, the name and location of branch or the designation of the person responsible for deducting / collecting tax, whichever is applicable, should be clearly given in the application for allotment of TAN.

-What is duplicate TAN?
+What is a duplicate TAN?

 Is there is any possibility for changes in address or details on the basis of TAN allotted?